shovansarkarece/javascript/Control Statements & Loops/control_statement_loops.md

 for(let key in phone){
     console.log(key, phone[key])
 }
-// USing for loop without using Template literal for(let key in phone){
+// USing for_in loop without using Template literal for(let key in phone){
     console.log(`${key}: ${phone[key]}`)
 }